whoisndu/SuccessNDU/README.md

-- 👋 Hi, I’m @SuccessNDU
+- 👋 Hi, I’m Success Daniel Ndu @whoisndu
 - 👀 I’m interested in Data Science and Analytics
-- 💞️ I’m looking to collaborate on Data Science projects.
+- 💞️ I’m currently actively seeking roles as a Data Analyst.
-- 📫 How to reach me successndu@protonmail.com
+- 📫 How to reach me successndu@gmail.com

 <!---
 SuccessNDU/SuccessNDU is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.